Cezarion/yalla/docs/Quickstart.md

 ##### Start to configure and setup your project :

-Devilbox and the php docker container arrives wih many known php project cli tools preinstalled.
+Devilbox and the php docker container arrives with many known php project cli tools preinstalled.
 So, it's not necessary to install this tools on your host.

 See bellow :